Christian M. 6 min read

 What is SoGEA broadband?

-SoGEA represents the latest iteration of FTTC (“Fibre to the Cabinet”) broadband, which uses fibre optic broadband to a local street cabinet and then a copper cable to connect individual properties.
+It is the latest iteration of FTTC (“Fibre to the Cabinet”) broadband, which uses fibre optic cable to a local street cabinet and then copper cabling to connect individual properties.

-Broadband providers typically market SoGEA as “Standard Fibre” or “Part Fibre” because of its mixed-use of both fibre and copper connections.
+Broadband providers typically market SoGEA as “Standard Fibre” or “Part Fibre” because of its mixed use of both fibre and copper.

 Why was SoGEA introduced?